CodeYourFuture/syllabus-archive/html-css/lesson2.md

 Finally, we wrap all of our styles for this media query in brackets (`{` and `}`), just like a CSS rule.

-> **Exercise:** Working in pairs, reduce the size of the "Bikes for Refugees" text so that it fits on a small screen (`320px`).
+> **Exercise:** (Pair programming) Reduce the size of the "Bikes for Refugees" text so that it fits on a small screen (`320px`).
 But make sure it increases in size on larger screens.

 > **Exercise:** The two buttons in the jumbotron don't fit on the same line on small screens around `320px` wide.
 Working independently, can you adjust their size so that they fit on the same line?

+> **Exercise:** (Pair programming) On a small screen (`320px`) replace the menu with a hoverable dropdown menu.
+Follow [this guide](https://schier.co/blog/2014/10/23/creating-a-pure-css-dropdown-using-the-hover-selector.html).

 ## Content Layout: Flexbox
 Flexbox is a name for a set of CSS layout rules which are supported in newer browsers.
 They allow you to apply rules to elements to place them side-by-side and re-arrange them.

-> **Exercise:** Working in pairs, look at [this Codepen](http://codepen.io/natewr/pen/aJPOeR) which uses flexbox.
-Try to understand how it is working, then use that technique to put the two articles under the "Learn More" section side-by-side.
+> **Exercise:** (Pair programming) Look at [this Codepen](http://codepen.io/natewr/pen/aJPOeR) which uses flexbox.
+Try to understand how it is working.

-> **Exercise:** Working in pairs, search on Google for information about the flexbox `order` property.
-Share what you've found with each other, then use that to position the "How can I help?" box on the left.

-Often you will be asked to place a "gutter" between objects that sit side-by-side.
+Often you will need to place a "gutter" between objects that sit side-by-side.
 A "gutter" is a small amount of open space between two columns.
 Read about the [justify-content](https://css-tricks.com/almanac/properties/j/justify-content/) property.

-> **Exercise:** Add a small gutter between the two articles under the "Learn More" section.
+> **Exercise:** Add a small gutter between the two articles under the "Learn More" section of the `bikes for refugees` website that you have already forked on your personal Github account.

-Let's take a break from flexbox for a minute.
-Do you remember the `:first-child` psuedo class?
-There's a `:last-child` psuedo class as well.

-> **Exercise:** See if you can use these psuedo classes to give the left box a grey background (`#ddd`) and the right box a grey border (`1px solid #ddd`).
-Use [this screenshot](assets/screenshot-complete.png) to guide you.

-Now, back to Flexbox.
 Read this short article on the [align-items](https://css-tricks.com/almanac/properties/a/align-items/) property.
 Try out some of the different properties on your "Learn More" boxes to see how they effect the size of the boxes.

-> **Exercise:** Working independently, try to position the articles and images side-by-side under the "Upcoming Events" section.
-Use [this screenshot](assets/screenshot-complete.png) to guide you.
-If you get stuck, go ahead and ask your partner.
-Never be afraid to ask!
+> **Exercise:** Use Flexbox for the layout of the rest of your `bikes for refugees` website.

 ## Homework
 1. (Est. 1-2 hours) Complete the "Common Responsive Patterns" lesson of the [Responsive Web Design Fundamentals](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893) course.